02

 The case for change

-Healthcare is at Inflection Point
+Healthcare is at an Inflection Point

 Our public healthcare systems aren’t coping.